com-lihaoyi/cask/docs/pages/1 - Cask: a Scala HTTP micro-framework.md

 the `ctx` object into each endpoint as an additional parameter list, and so we simply leave it out.

-While this example is specific to Quill, you can easily modify the `@transactional` decorator to make it work with whatever database access library you happen to be using.
+While this example is specific to ScalaSql, you can easily modify the `@transactional` decorator to make it work with whatever database access library you happen to be using.
 For libraries which need an implicit transaction, it can be passed into each endpoint function as an additional parameter list as